google/EarlGrey/docs/faq.md

 [Build Phases](./install-and-run.md#build-phase-changes) after running `pod install`, please re-run `pod install` again.

+**I see lots of “XXX is implemented in both YYY and ZZZ.
+One of the two will be used.
+Which one is undefined.” in the logs**

+This usually means that EarlGrey is being linked to more than once.
+Ensure that only the **Test Target** depends on *EarlGrey.framework* and EarlGrey.framework is embedded in the app under test (i.e. *$TEST_HOST*) from the test target's built products via a Copy File(s) Build Phase.

 **How does EarlGrey compare to Xcode’s UI Testing?**

 EarlGrey is more of a [gray-box testing](https://en.wikipedia.org/wiki/Gray_box_testing) solution